-In 2014 the harbour sampling program was changed from an ad-hoc quota sampling programme to a statistically sound sampling programme.
-The harbours were grouped in a list with small and large harbours and only harbours where 80% of the landings, trips and value for every stock selected for sampling, was included in the sampling programme.
+In 2014 the harbour sampling program was uodated from an ad-hoc quota sampling programme to a statistically sound sampling programme.
+The harbours were grouped in a list with small and large harbours and only harbours where 80% of the landings, trips and value for every stock, was included in the sampling programme based on last years landing data.
 If a harbour is not selected for one of these criteria it is not included in the sampling program.
 Depending on the size of the harbour (small or large) different effort has been allocated to the harbour site.
 Each harbour on the list has been given a time period where a visit has to be conducted and sampled for the selected species/stocks.
-Presently, 23 harbours have been selected and each harbour is considered a separate sampling frame.
+Presently, 24 harbours have been selected and each harbour is considered a separate sampling frame.
 The 6 largest harbour have been allocated 4 sampling event per quarter and the small harbours 1 sampling event per quarter.
 Do to the quarterly stratification a harbour can change between being one of the 6 largest harbour and the smaller harbours between quarters.
-At a harbour visit 1 of each commercial size sorting box per selected species is measured for length, individual weight and age.
+At a harbour visit the amount of fish is selected as 1 of each commercial size sorting box per selected species which is measured for length, individual weight and age.
+For flatfish species only 2 fish per cm is messured for length, weight and age.

+- Bagenkop M DKBAG

 - Bønnerup M DKBNP

 - Dragør M DKDRA

 - Fåborg- M DKFAB

 - Gilleleje M DKGLE

 - Grenå M DKGRE

 - Hanstholm M DKHAN

 - Hirtshals -M DKHIR

 - Hvide Sande -M DKHVS

 - Hundested -M DKHUN

 - Klintholm DKKLH

 - Korsør M DKKRR

 - København M DKCPH

 - Langø MDKLNG

 - Nexø M DKNEX

 - Rødvig M DKRQG

 - Rønne M DKRNN

 - Skagen M DKSKA

 - Sletten M DKSLT

 - Strandby M DKSTD

 - Tejn M DKTEJ

 - Thorsminde -M DKTMD

 - Thyborøn M DKTHN

 - Vedbæk M DKVBK